raivitor/hotel-crawler/README.md

-# Hotel Crawler by Next Dev from AskSuit's DreamTeam
+# Hotel Crawler by Next Dev from AskSuite's DreamTeam

 ## Project setup